RichardFreedman/music_style_guide/audio_video_guide.md

 ### Crop, Delete, Split, Insert Silence

 These are probably the most important techniques, which help you find just the region you need for your example.
 Select a region and then apply the crop tool to get just that portion.
 Learn more [via the manual.](https://rogueamoeba.com/support/manuals/fission/?page=removingandadding).
-Also learn about [adding split points here.](https://rogueamoeba.com/support/manuals/fission/?page=splitting)
+[Learn more about adding split points here.](https://rogueamoeba.com/support/manuals/fission/?page=splitting)

 ![alt text](images/fiss_4.png)